By David Maciolek | Contributor | Breaking Brands, Inc.

 Reinforce your brand.
 You’re working in a visual medium; the screen is your real estate.
 Use some of it—subtly, in the corner of the screen, to place your business logo.
 Not big.
 Small, tasteful, classy.
 The viewer is never far from your brand ID.
 Slam dunk!

-The last word: Expectations
+The last word on B2B video content?
+Expectations

 Now go close the deal!